 Please feel free to contact me if you are looking for a puppy or adult.
-I currently have 1 female available, to a pet home.
-She is an adorable only child and has alot of spunk.
-Lilly will be ready to go August 18, 2018.
-I have current pictures please feel free to call me if you would like to be conaidered as a home for Lilly.
-I will be doing a breeding in August.
 Please feel free to contact me if you would like to be considered for a spot on my waiting list you need to call me.
-I do not sell to show or breed,any puppy that leaves our home is required to be spayed or neutered at an appropriate age.
+I do not sell to show or breeding homes.
+Any puppy that leaves our home is *required to be spayed or neutered at an appropriate age*.
 If you are looking for something to breed please go elsewhere.
 Please *call* for more information.
 (208)339-0977.
 I will not respond to text messages if I haven't already spoken with you.
-We have several airports to fly into, or I can make myself available to deliver the puppy to you if you can't fly.
+We have several airports to fly into.

 My puppy price is $4500 for males, $4500 for females, with a strict spay/neuter contract, I do not offer full registration for breeding OR show.
 Please read my contract information page, so you understand what is expected of you, as a prospective puppy parent.
 (This is the standard cost of a purebred puppy from a responsible breeder that does their health testing!)
 These conditions are not negotiable, for any reason.
 If you are not agreeable to my contract conditions, please look elsewhere for a puppy.
 These conditions are placed for the safety and well being of my puppies.
 Pups are raised in our home, with our kids and other dogs, paper/house and crate training are well started.
 Phone calls are my preferred method of contact initially, so please feel free to call me!
 I will not hold a puppy without a deposit, and I will not accept a deposit without a signed contract.
 After you are approved, you can let me know if/when your ready to get a contract and get on my waiting list.